 Pre-plan

-A pre-plan is a set of tidal windows available for which a ship can transit through a UKCM Operational Area at a specified draught.
+A Pre-plan is a set of tidal windows available for which a ship can transit through a UKCM Operational Area at a specified draught while satisfying minimum UKC requirements.

 Sea Surface

 A two-dimensional (in the horizontal plane) field representing the air-sea interface, with high-frequency fluctuations such as wind waves and swell (but not astronomical tides) filtered out.